Sage-Bionetworks/aws-infra/lambdas/cfn-set-bucket-tags/README.md

       BucketName: !Ref S3Bucket
 ```

-## Deploy the sample application

-The Serverless Application Model Command Line Interface (SAM CLI) is an
-extension of the AWS CLI that adds functionality for building and testing Lambda
-applications.
-It uses Docker to run your functions in an Amazon Linux
-environment that matches Lambda.
-It can also emulate your application's build
-environment and API.

 ## Use the SAM CLI to build and test locally

-Build your application with the `sam build --use-container` command.
+Build the application with the `sam build --use-container` command.

 ```bash
 cfn-set-bucket-tags$ sam build --use-container